winningproduct/learn-portal/content/introduction/04-overview-to-wp-content.md

 ---
-title: 'Overview to WP Canvas'
+title: 'Overview to WP Content'
-metaTitle: 'Overview to WP Canvas | WP'
+metaTitle: 'Overview to WP Content | WP'
 metaDescription: 'Winning Product learning content may appear overwhelming at the first glance.
 But if you take a closer look, there is nothing new about it to anyone who had been a part of developing and taking a product to market.'
+published: true

 metaTags:
-  - Overview to WP Canvas
+  - Overview to WP Content
   - Winning Product
 ---